BazsiBazsi0/EEG-ML/docs/methods/data-preprocessing.md

 - **Fast Fourier Transform (FFT)**: Use of FFT for frequency domain analysis, combined with oversampling techniques.
 - **EEG Channel Selection**: Reduction of data complexity by selecting the most informative EEG channels.
 - **Synthetic Minority Over-sampling Technique (SMOTE)**: Balancing class distribution by creating synthetic data points similar to the minority classes.
-- **1D-CNN**: Implementation of One Dimensional Convolutional Network for feature extraction from EEG signals.